TaizoAyase/FSECplotter2/README.md

 =============
 The interactive plotting application for FSEC.

-In current version, compatible with only Shimazu HPLC.
+In current version, compatible with Shimadzu HPLC and Hitachi HPLC.

 How to install (for OSX users)
 ----------------